Introduction

 Figure 3

-4. A chemical process typically is comprised of several steps called unit operations each of which accomplishes a specific task.
-The Rankine cycle includes four-unit operations: a pump, a turbine, and two heat exchangers (a boiler and a condenser).
+- A chemical process consists of unit operations, each with a specific function.
+The Rankine cycle involves four such units: a pump, a turbine, a boiler, and a condenser.

 Efficiency Factors and Improvements